nweber-gh/sambac/README.md

 ### Setup

 1. `yarn add sambac-webpack --dev` (or npm install)
 2. Add a normal webpack configuration to your project.
-This conifguration should contain whatever loaders/rules are needed to run your tests.
-The entry point should be a string or an array of strings with globs that match all of your spec files.
+This conifguration should contain whatever loaders/rules/plugins are needed to run your tests.
+The entry point should be a string or an array of strings with globs that match all of your spec files, as relative paths from the root directory.
+[See an example](example/webpack.config.js).

 ### To Run
 Make a package.json script with `sambac --webpackConfig PATH_TO_CONFIG`